carj/pyPreservica/docs/index.rst

 -  Fetch and Update Entity Objects (Folders, Assets, Content Objects)
 -  Add, Delete and Update External Identifiers
--  Add, Delete and Update Descriptive Metadata fragments
+-  Add, Delete and Update Descriptive Metadata Fragments
 -  Change Security tags on Folders and Assets
--  Create new Folder entities
+-  Create new Folder Entities
+-  Move Assets and Folders within the repository
+-  Deleting Assets and Folders    (**New in 6.2**)
 -  Fetch Folders and Assets belonging to parent Folders
--  Move Assets and Folders within the repository
 -  Retrieve Representations, Generations & Bitstreams from Assets
 -  Download digital files and thumbnails
 -  Fetch lists of changed entities over the last n days.
+-  Request information on completed integrity checks   (**New in 6.2**)

 Background
 -----------